Sexual assault - prevention; Rape - prevention; Date rape - prevention

 Rape, Abuse & Incest National Network --

 Centers for Disease Control and Prevention website.
-Sexual assault and abuse and STDs.
+Violence prevention: preventing sexual violence.

 Cowley DS, Lentz GM.
 Emotional aspects of gynecology: depression, anxiety, posttraumatic stress disorder, eating disorders, substance use disorders, "difficult" patients, sexual function, rape, intimate partner violence, and grief.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 9.